Managing the Holidays with a Long-Term Illness

+“It doesn’t have to be an all-or-nothing approach,” she says.
 “Focus on what really matters.
-Treat your energy as something that is incredibly valuable, and don’t feel bad about asking for special considerations,” she says.
+Treat your energy as something that is incredibly valuable, and don’t feel bad about asking for special considerations.”

 Ask for Help

 You may feel like you’re the driving force behind many of your traditions.
-Maybe you’ve always enjoyed the role of chief party planner or head chef.
-But if you’re not feeling up to it this year, fear not — you don’t have to do it all yourself.
+Maybe you’ve always enjoyed the role of party planner or head chef.
+But if you’re not feeling up to it this year, fear not—you don’t have to do it all yourself.

 Decide What to Say ... and What Not to Say

-Coping with serious illness at any time — especially during the holidays — can be a source of sadness.
+Coping with serious illness—especially during the holidays—can be a source of sadness.
 It’s helpful to think about whom you can confide in, versus when you’d rather leave things unsaid.